ddemszky/framing-twitter/README.md

 `paper`

-`.tex` files and plots used to generate the paper.
+Files and plots used to generate the paper.

 `data`